leonstel/leonstel.github.io/blogs/xmen_part4.md

 some coordinates in an array which I am looping over.
 You can find that code in `src/app/position.ts`.
 For brevity I won't show it here.

-Professor X has a radius on the map (blue circle), every mutant which comes within that range will be discovered
+Professor X has a radius on the map (blue circle), every mutant which comes within that range will be discovered.

 #### Wolverine